MicheC28/ECE298A_SimonSays/docs/info.md

 Sequential simulation:

-1. Resets the system and asserts START.
+1. Resets the system and asserts `START`.
-2. Waits for the IDLE state to complete before loading the test sequence into memory.
+2. Waits for the `IDLE` state to complete before loading the test sequence into memory.
-3. Waits for the system to enter the WAIT state (en_WAIT).
+3. Waits for the system to enter the `WAIT` state (en_WAIT).
 4. Replays the player’s input sequence as a series of button presses.
-5. Waits for completion signals (complete_WAIT, complete_CHECK).
+5. Waits for completion signals (`complete_WAIT`, `complete_CHECK`).
 6. Compares the result of the sequence check against the expected outcome.

 Success criteria:

-- The system completes the WAIT and CHECK states for each test vector.
+- The system completes the `WAIT` and `CHECK` states for each test vector.
-- The sequences_match flag correctly reflects whether the player’s sequence matches the stored sequence.
+- The `sequences_match` flag correctly reflects whether the player’s sequence matches the stored sequence.
 - The observed PASS/FAIL result matches the expected outcome from the CSV vector.

 Failure criteria: